zeh-almeida/mublog/src/pages/en-us/posts/turing_machines.md

 - Doorbells
 - Vehicles
 - Kitchen appliances
-- Furniture
+- Any of those "_smart_" appliances

-The list goes on and on... and yes, they are all `Turing Machines`.
+The list goes on and on...

-### Is this really important for a programmer?
+### <i class="fa-solid fa-terminal"></i> Is this really important for a programmer?

 In a word?
 Yes.
 In another word? **absolutely**.
 The whole idea of a programmer is to create `Algorithms` for the `Turing Machines` to process.

-Nothing is more important in today's world than a well-defined `algorithm`.
+> In  my opinion, nothing is more important in today's world than a well-defined `algorithm`.

-Makes you think, right?
+Even if you use languages such as `Python`, `Javascript`, `Java`, `C#`, `Rust` or `C/C++` the code will eventually turn into `assembly`, either directly by compilation such as `Rust` and `C/C++` or by interpretation such as the other examples.

+Every computer architecture has it's own `assembly alphabet` and here are some of the architectures I can remember on the top of my head:
+- [x86/x64](https://en.wikipedia.org/wiki/X86-64) - Pretty much every Windows computer, since ever.
+Granted, there is the whole 16, 32 and 64-bit eras but this is topic for another discussion.
+- [ARM](https://en.wikipedia.org/wiki/ARM_architecture_family) - Pretty much all appliances you have, such as TVs, Cellphones, etc.
+- [MIPS](https://en.wikipedia.org/wiki/MIPS_architecture) - Ah the good old N64 and PlayStation...
+- [RISC V](https://en.wikipedia.org/wiki/RISC-V) - New player, comparable to ARM chips but it is a different architecture
+- [POWER](https://en.wikipedia.org/wiki/IBM_POWER_architecture) - IBM architecture. used mainly in mainframes and other industrial applications.

+Maybe this Turing guy was onto something, I guess...

 ___